eTextile/Synth/Firmware/README.md

 - The 16x16 Analog sensors values are interpolated into 64x64 with a bilinear algorithm.
 - The blob tracking algorithm (connected component labeling) is applyed onto the interpolated matrix.
 - Blobs are tracked with persistent ID (this is done with linked list implementation).
-- Blobs coordinates, size and pressure are used to control synthesizers parameters.
+- Blobs coordinates, size and pressure are used to control a Polyphonic-Synthesizer.

 ## Copyright
 Except as otherwise noted, all files in the resistiveMatrix project folder